ArthurTolley/spotify-playlist-tracker/README.md

     ```

 5.  **Access the Frontend:**
-    -   Open `http://127.0.0.1:8888` in your web browser.
+    * Open `http://127.0.0.1:8888` in your web browser.

+## 🛠️ Technology Stack

+* **Backend:** Python, Flask
+* **Spotify API Wrapper:** Spotipy
+* **Database:** SQLAlchemy with SQLite
+* **Scheduled Jobs:** APScheduler for automated weekly syncs
+* **Frontend:** HTML, Tailwind CSS

-## Usage
+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to open an issue or submit a pull request.

-1. Navigate to the web application.
+1. Fork the Project
-2. Click "Login with Spotify" and authorize the application.
-3. Paste the URL of a Spotify playlist you want to track and click "Track Playlist".

----
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](arthurtolley/spotify-playlist-tracker/spotify-playlist-tracker-ac49e65934a0de7d7a1a9cbff0ff584d6621d7e7/LICENSE) file for details.